About Tim.

 Want the free playbook first?

-Twelve questions.
-A personalised impact playbook to fix what's broken.
+12 questions.
+A personalised playbook for what's broken.